H-Studio logo

 Building or scaling a B2B SaaS product takes more than a developer.
 It takes a partner that connects architecture decisions to product growth.

-H-Studio Berlin is an architecture-first software studio from Berlin focused on production-ready SaaS solutions for founders and growing companies in the DACH region.
-The team supports projects from architecture strategy through backend development and tenant isolation to GDPR-compliant deployments.
-With the Modern Web Stack, H-Studio Berlin builds scalable platforms designed for enterprise requirements from day one.
-For teams looking to structure their requirements, the project planner offers a quick entry into resource and scope planning.
-Talk to the team about your architecture requirements before technical debt becomes a strategic burden.
+H-Studio Berlin is an architecture-first software studio in Berlin focused on production-ready SaaS for founders and growing companies in DACH — from architecture strategy through backend development and tenant isolation to GDPR-aware deployment planning.
+To structure your requirements, our Architecture Sprint is a quick entry into scope and resource planning.
+Talk to the team before technical debt becomes a strategic burden.

 FAQ